- Paragraph 1: General provisions

 a.
 Every person concerned has a right to submit a complaint to the party responsible

-2. Against a decision in response to notice of an objection as referred to in Article 20; as well as
+2. against a decision in response to notice of an objection as referred to in Article 20;

 b.
 The party responsible shall respond to the complaint in writing at the earliest opportunity, stating its reasons, at least within six weeks of receipt of the complaint.